michaeljoseph/a-brief-history-of-the-word/talk/a-brief-history-of-the-word.md

 prepare for the coming of our robot overloads (think Zombie Apocalypse Handbook).
 ---
 section: before
+title: evolution
 ???
+#12
+---
+title: ug-lee
+???
-#12/13 ug lee and the history of vocalisation
+#13 ug lee and the history of vocalisation
 ---

 ???